 \section{Introduction}

-The dynamics of an initially localized wavepacket of a quantum particle displays, even in simple systems, very interesting features.
-In particular, wavepacket revivals \cite{robinett} is a striking effect by which, after initially spreading throughout all available configuration space, a wavepacket relocalizes (entirely or partially).
-In non-relativistic systems, wavepacket revivals were much investigated theoretically \cite{averbukh,Aronstein,carpet-ori1,carpet-ori2,Buchleitner}, and observed experimentally \cite{exp1,exp2,exp3} in some systems.
+The dynamics of an initially localized wave packet of a quantum particle displays, even in simple systems, very interesting features.
+In particular, wave packet revivals \cite{robinett} is a striking effect by which, after initially spreading throughout all available configuration space, a wave packet relocalizes (entirely or partially).
+In non-relativistic systems, wave packet revivals were much investigated theoretically \cite{averbukh,Aronstein,carpet-ori1,carpet-ori2,Buchleitner}, and observed experimentally \cite{exp1,exp2,exp3} in some systems.

 Extensions to relativistic systems are scarce.
 Early works explored slightly relativistic regimes \cite{Schleich,early}.
 A mathematically interesting (but non-physical) case of a Dirac particle constrained on a circle was also studied \cite{Strange,dirac-revivals}.
 The reason is that high (so called supercritical) potentials are non-binding in the relativistic domain.
 For instance the non-relativistic system that has been used as the main support to investigate theoretically the properties of revivals has been the particle in a box (an infinite well) \cite{robinett,Bluhm,carpet-ori1,carpet-ori2,Aronstein,Styer,heller}, given that the eigenfunctions have a simple form and are easily tractable analytically.
 However the relativistic infinite well is an intricate problem \cite{rqm_well,alkhateeb-AJP,rqm_bc1,rqm_bc2}, due to the existence of Klein tunneling (whereby instead of being reflected on the walls of the box, a particle can leak outside the well as an antiparticle) and is therefore not well suited to the investigations of relativistic revivals.